-- 6.1 A Justice should be aware of, and understand, diversity in society and differences arising from matters such as gender, race, ethnicity, colour, national origin, religion, caste, disability, birth or marital status, sexual orientation, socio-economic or educational or occupational background, and the like.
-A Justice will not, by words or conduct, show any bias against or preference towards any person or group on any such ground. - 6.2 In court, the Justices will strive to ensure that no one in the court is exposed to any display of bias or prejudice on any such ground and that all are treated with equal respect by the Justices, their staff and everyone appearing in or attending the court.
+- 6.1 A Judge should be aware of, and understand, diversity in society and differences arising from matters such as gender, race, ethnicity, colour, national origin, religion, caste, disability, birth or marital status, sexual orientation, socio-economic or educational or occupational background, and the like.
+A Judge will not, by words or conduct, show any bias against or preference towards any person or group on any such ground. - 6.2 In court, the members of the Board will strive to ensure that no one in the court is exposed to any display of bias or prejudice on any such ground and that all are treated with equal respect by the members of the Board, their staff and everyone appearing in or attending the court.
 The court will strive to make reasonable adjustments for people with disabilities and for those who wish to manifest their religion, so far as it is practicable to do so.